 Landis+Gyr E470 smart meters: all you need to know

-All smart meters essentially do the same job.
-They clock up your energy use, and then send the readings, so you get a more accurate bill.
-Problem is, there’s a confusing array of meters out there.
-And it’s not always easy to figure out what yours is, and whether you’ve got an older generation (SMETS1) or new generation (SMETS2) smart meter.
-Or for instance, whether you can switch supplier and still keep your smart meter’s smart functionality.
+Smart meters all do the same job, essentially.
+They check your energy use, then they send your energy supplier the readings – so you get a really accurate bill.
+The problem is there’s a confusing array of meters out there.
+And it’s not always easy to figure out which type yours is.
+Like whether you’ve got an older generation smart meter (SMETS1) or new generation smart meter (SMETS2).

 What is a Landis+Gyr E470 smart meter?

-The Landis+Gyr (L+G) is one of the most common smart meter brands in the UK.
-But figuring out whether your Landis+Gyr is SMETS1 or SMETS2 can be tricky.
+The Landis+Gyr (L+G) E470 is one of the most common smart meters in the UK.
+But figuring out whether your Landis+Gyr E470 is SMETS1 or SMETS2 can be tricky.
 This is because the same model can apparently be either.

 In fact, as many as 6 different L+G electricity and gas meters all share the same model numbers – but could be either SMETS1 or SMETS2.
 And the newer SMETS2 versions look and feel so similar to the older versions, that it’s almost impossible to tell them apart.
-Really helpful, right?!
+Not very helpful, right?